 If you or your doctor thinks you have ankylosing spondylitis (AS), you probably have a lot of questions.
 What exactly is AS?
 What will treatment be like?
 And how do you go about finding a specialist who meets your needs?

-AS is a form of arthritis, which is inflammation of the joints or cartilage.
-AS typically targets the cartilage between the vertebrae in the spine and the joints where the pelvis meets the spine.
-This results in pain and stiffness in the lower back and buttocks.
-Over time, new bone can form in the spine.
-This may cause the vertebrae to fuse together.
-This is called ankyloses and results in a reduction of mobility and a stooped posture.
+AS is a form of arthritis characterized by inflammation of the joints, tendons, and ligaments of your vertebral spine and joints of your pelvis.
+AS typically targets the cartilage between the vertebrae in your spine and the joints where your pelvis meets the spine.
+This results in pain and stiffness in your lower back and buttocks.
+Over time, new bone can form in your spine.
+This may cause your vertebrae to fuse together.
+This is called ankylosis, and it results in a reduction of mobility and a stooped posture.

-In addition, your rheumatologist may wish to coordinate treatment with a number of other specialists because different parts of the body may be affected.
-For example, they may refer you to an ophthalmologist if you develop inflammation of the eyes (uveitis).
+In addition, your rheumatologist may wish to coordinate treatment with a number of other specialists because different parts of your body may be affected.
+For example, they may refer you to an ophthalmologist if you develop inflammation of your eyes, known as uveitis.
 Your rheumatologist may refer you to a pulmonologist if you’re having difficulty breathing.

 The most severe complications of AS develop within the first 10 years of a diagnosis.
 Your rheumatologist will know what to watch out for and how to minimize the damage.
 There’s no cure for AS, but your rheumatologist will work to slow the progression of the disease.